 The patients were mainly homeless and patients of psychiatric hospitals, living in cramped quarters and poor sanitary conditions.
 Among the people working under normal conditions, there were very few cases of the disease.

 Children rarely got sick, but they were carriers of the disease.
 Economic crisis after the fall of the USSR worsened living conditions and intensified the epidemic.

 Since virtually the entire population of the USSR was vaccinated, it is hard to blame the epidemic on the lack of vaccination, but the authors succeeded.
 After all, the article was written by the CDC.

-Among those who suffered from the toxic form of the disease, mortality rate was 26%.
+Among those who suffered from the toxic form of the disease, fatality rate was 26%.
 6% of vaccinated patients and 14% of unvaccinated patients suffered from the toxic form.
 However, only those vaccinated in the last five years were considered as vaccinated.

-The authors conclude that diphtheria epidemic in developed countries is unlikely to have high mortality rate in the future.
+The authors conclude that diphtheria epidemic in developed countries is unlikely to have high fatality rate in the future.
 Also, since there was no vaccination data for the alcoholics, the authors believe that they were unvaccinated.

 Vaccination provides immunity for a relatively short time.
 How exactly is diphtheria transmitted from person to person is not really known.